Home heating is now

 assist.
 Give us a call if you have any questions. |

-process is never absolutely complete.
-The smoke that results from
+burns, the combustion process is never absolutely complete.
+The smoke

-incomplete burning contains creosote.
-When the stovepipe and/or chimney
+that results from incomplete burning contains creosote.
+When the stovepipe

-flue temperature drops below 250 degrees F., creosote will condense
+and/or chimney flue temperature drops below 250 degrees F., creosote

-F.), the creosote deposits are quite fluid.
-If this condition is allowed
+150 degrees F.), the creosote deposits are quite fluid.
+If this condition

 and difficult to deal with when a cleaning is needed.

-on several factors: the species and dryness of the wood, the density
+smoke depends on several factors: the species and dryness of the wood,

-of the smoke, and the temperature of the flue.
-The importance of burning
+the density of the smoke, and the temperature of the flue.
+The importance

 See our firewood page for